LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/class2-prep/README.md

 Watch | Short | [File I/O](https://www.youtube.com/watch?v=KwvObCA04dU&list=PLhQjrBD2T381pcj3Ph49iiDkrhZ9FHpHP) | examples of reading from and writing to files. `fpoen` `fclose` `fgets` `fputs`
-Do | Exercise | [File Write](../exercises) | TODO exc: something that involves writing to a file Do | Exercise | [File Read](../exercises) | TODO exc: something that involves reading from a file
+Do | Exercise | [File Write](../exercises) | TODO exc: something that involves writing to a file Do | Exercise | [File Read](../exercises) | TODO exc: something that involves reading from a file TODO an exercise for each of the file io functions

 ##### Structs